-Lesson 15: Combining Illustrator CS6 Graphics with other Adobe applications
+Lesson 15: Combining Illustrator CC Graphics with other Adobe applications

-Adobe Illustrator is a powerful drawing tool, but it isn't designed for editing photographic images at a pixel level.
-However, Illustrator can easily import and modify images from Adobe Photoshop, giving students the best of both worlds.
-In this lesson, students will learn how to integrate Photoshop images into Illustrator layouts as well as discover the best way to import graphics into other Adobe applications like Flash and Adobe InDesign.
+Adobe Illustrator is a powerful vector drawing tool, but it isn't designed for editing photographic images at a pixel level.
+However, Illustrator can easily import and modify raster images from a program like Adobe Photoshop, giving students the best of both worlds.
+In this lesson, students will learn how to integrate Photoshop images into Illustrator layouts, as well as discover the best way to import graphics into other Adobe applications like Flash and Adobe InDesign.